kazukd/NppTidy2-x64/README.md

 The features of the plugin are the same as the original version.

 ## Why converted this plugin
 I am a student of Bachelor of Information Technology.
-I have learned the fundamental of Web Development.
-I used Notepad++ for coding HTML.
-Sometimes I needed to tidy my HTML document.
+I have learned the Web Development.
+I use Notepad++ for coding HTML.
+Sometimes I need to tidy my HTML document.
 I was looking for plugins or other editors.
 I found the 'Tidy2' plugin, but that is for the 32bit version.
 I could not use it for Notepad++ latest version.
 I was searching the 64bit of 'Tidy2'.
 However, I couldn't, and I noticed other people are looking for the same things.
 I tried to convert the plugin due to my needs and my curiosity, even if I don't know C++.
 I enjoyed this project though result was not perfect.
 I hope that my work will help you.